 Performance data

-Ultravision consistently delivers advanced visualisation,
+Ultravision consistently delivers advanced visualization,

 optimising procedural performance